 The Selection Process

 Generally, a student may ask a faculty member to sponsor his or her application to the Ford Teaching Fellows Program.
 Alternatively, a faculty member may approach a student and encourage him or her to apply for the Teaching Fellowship.
 Together, the faculty mentor and the student will submit to the Ford Teaching Fellows Selection Committee a proposal in which they as a team propose a program suitable to their own discipline and goals.
 The Selection Committee generally allows four weeks for proposal development and writing.

-Applications are available from the Director of the program, Dr. Sabrina Grondhuis, and are due in his office the first week of March each year to be considered for the coming fall semester.
+Applications are available from the director of the program, Professor Sue Carrie Drummond, and are due in her office the first week of March each year to be considered for the coming fall semester.
 Late applications will not be considered by the Selection Committee.

 There are four components to the Ford Fellowship application:

 - A description of the teaching responsibilities the Ford Fellow will assume.
 The description should indicate the class, or classes, in which the Fellow will participate, the anticipated responsibilities of the candidate, and how the faculty mentor will provide support and guidance.
 This part of the application is to be completed by the student in close consultation with the mentor.